 \section{Introduction}

-Earlier work in multilingual NLP focused on creating task-specific models, and can be divided into two main approaches: language transfer \citep{tackstrom2013target, tiedemann2014treebank, banea2008multilingual} and multilingual joint learning \citep{ammar2016many, ammar2016massively, zhou2015subspace}.
-The former learning method enables the transfer of models or data from high-resource to low-resource languages, hence porting information across languages, while the latter jointly learns models from annotated examples in multiple languages aiming to leverage language interdependencies.
+Early work in multilingual NLP focused on creating task-specific models, and can be divided into two main approaches: language transfer \citep{tackstrom2013target, tiedemann2014treebank} and multilingual joint learning \citep{ammar2016many, ammar2016massively, zhou2015subspace}.
+The former method enables the transfer of models or data from high to low-resource languages, hence porting information across languages, while the latter aims to leverage language interdependencies through joint learning from annotated examples in multiple languages.
 Both methods relied on the fact that there are dependencies between processing different languages from a typological perspective.
 For instance, some syntactic properties are universal across languages (e.g. nouns take adjectives and determiners as dependents, but not adverbs), but others are influenced by the typological properties of each language (e.g. the order of these dependents with respect to the head) \citep{naseem2012selective}.
 We hypothesize that the pretrained general-purpose multilingual models (e.g. M-BERT \citep{devlin2019bert}) rely on these same concepts, and that some of the effectiveness of these models stems from the fact that they learn to efficiently encode and share information about linguistic properties across typologically-similar languages.
-Hence, in this paper we investigate how different types of language-specific information interact within M-BERT and XLM-R \citep{conneau2019unsupervised}.
-For instance, some properties that are shared across languages may be encoded jointly in the model, while others may be encoded separately in their individual subspaces.
+In this paper, we examine cross-lingual interaction of linguistic information within M-BERT and XLM-R \citep{conneau2019unsupervised}, through the lens of typology.
+For instance, some shared properties of languages may be encoded jointly in the model, while others may be encoded separately in their individual subspaces.